learn-co-curriculum/phase-1-classes-and-instances/README.md

 > Reminder: All JavaScript objects inherit properties and methods from a
 > `prototype`.
 This includes standard objects like functions and data types.

-A basic, empty class can be written:
+A basic, empty class can be written on one line:

 ```js
 class Fish {}